 The consolidated financial statements of the Group for the years ended 31 December 2019 and 2020 were audited by Ernst & Young.
-Ernst & Young retired as the auditor of the Company with effect from the conclusion of the annual general meeting held on 25 June 2021, and the Company currently appoints Pricewaterhousecoopers as the auditor of the Company.
+Ernst & Young retired as the auditor of the Company with effect from the conclusion of the annual general meeting held on 25 June 2021.
+The consolidated financial statements of the Group for the years ended 31 December 2021 and 2022 were audited by PricewaterhouseCoopers ("PwC HK").
+PwC HK retired as the auditor of the Company with effect from 14 November 2023 as PwC HK was informed by the Board of Directors of the Company that it has decided to propose the appointment of PricewaterhouseCoopers LLP of Singapore ("PwC SG") as the auditor of the Company.
+The appointment of PwC SG took effect on 14 November 2023.